btdavis300/boilerplate-brilliance/README.md

+# Boilerplate Brilliance

-# Simple CLI wizard to install boilerplate for your WP projects
+## Simple CLI wizard to help setup boilerplate for new WP projects